 In the Keynesian view, the economy can operate below potential output, even in the long run.
 Thus, there is spare capacity, which allows firms to increase their output without increasing costs.
 In addition, wages can become rigid, allowing businesses to respond to the rising price level by increasing output.
 However, the output will no longer increase once the economy reaches full capacity.

 Thus, Keynesians view the aggregate supply curve as having three parts.
 The first part is the horizontal line where the economy is producing below capacity.
 Thus, there is spare capacity in the economy.
-As a result, businesses can increase output without causing an increase in costs while the price level remains constant.
+As a result, businesses can increase output without increasing costs while the price level remains constant.

 The second part is an upward-sloping line in which aggregate output changes proportionally in response to changes in the price level.
 When increasing output, the economy is operating near its maximum capacity.
 Thus, available resources become more scarce, pushing up the price level.

 The third part is the vertical line.
 The economy operates at its maximum capacity.
-Resources are fully utilized; thus, the aggregate output cannot increase further.
+Resources are fully utilized, and thus, the aggregate output cannot increase further.

 Then, if we graphed it graphically, the Keynesian long-run aggregate supply curve would look like the one below.